Seattle and Tacoma ports ask governor for help with protective equipment and supplies to slow spread of coronavirus

 “It’s really the longshore workers and truckers I worry about,” he said.
 “If they’re not there to receive freight or move freight, it’s going to start stacking up at the terminal.”

-Longshore workers in Oakland threatened to walk off the job Friday because they said SSA Marine was not doing enough to ensure equipment at the terminal it operates at the Port of Oakland was clean and safe to operate.
-Other terminal operators in Oakland employed separate staff to clean equipment between shifts, a longshore spokesperson told the San Francisco Chronicle — but not SSA.
+Longshore workers in Oakland threatened to walk off the job Friday because they said SSA Marine was not doing enough to ensure that equipment at the terminal it operates at the Port of Oakland was clean and safe to operate.
+Other terminal operators in Oakland — but not SSA — employed separate staff to clean equipment between shifts, a longshore spokesperson told the San Francisco Chronicle.

 The privately held company headquartered on Harbor Island, one of the largest terminal operators in the world, has twice in years past been flagged as a “severe violator” of employee safety regulations by the Occupational Safety and Health Administration, the federal workplace safety regulator.
+The company was removed from the program last year after follow-up inspections found that the issues behind those violations, which did not take place in Seattle, had been addressed.